-- Freight Brokers.
 Freight brokers connect shippers to truckers, and this is a good option if you’re just starting out.
-Freight brokers do most of the legwork for you, including negotiating the rates with shippers.
+Freight brokers help find truck loads for owner operators and they do most of the legwork for you, including negotiating the rates with shippers.

-- Dispatch Services.
-Hire a dispatcher directly (with industry experience and contacts in tow) or contract with a dispatch service to help get your business up and running.
-In many cases, they can also provide some administrative services like accounting, billing, and collections.
+Hire a dispatcher directly (with industry experience and contacts in tow) or contract with a trucking dispatching service to help connect you with brokers and shippers.
+In many cases, trucking dispatchers can also provide some administrative services like accounting, billing, and collections.

-- Load Boards.
-Load boards are another method that connects shippers directly to truckers.
-These boards make it very convenient by having multiple listings to choose from and most of the job details are spelled out.
+Load boards for owner operators are another method that connects shippers directly to truckers.
+These boards make it very convenient to find freight loads by having multiple listings to choose from and most of the job details are spelled out.

-- Prospecting.
-Although it takes a little more work at the start, many freight companies find their own contracts through prospecting.
+Although it takes a little more work at the start, many freight companies find their owner operator trucking contracts through prospecting.
 You’ll need to do some research on what shippers are in your area, and what they ship and where.
 Then you make contact, either by cold calling or knocking on their doors.
 Introduce yourself.
 Ask them questions about their trucking needs and be prepared to check back in with them as new opportunities might come up.
-Prospecting can be a bit of a numbers game, so keep at it.
+Prospecting for trucker loads can be a bit of a numbers game, so keep at it.

 Networking is the bread and butter of most small businesses, including freight companies.
 Start by getting involved with associations and going to events that your shippers are attending.
 The internet is a great place to do some sleuthing on what is going on in your industry.
 What associations are there?
 Can you join them?
 Go shake some hands and meet people.
 You’ll be surprised at how this small investment in time can pay major dividends in the future.
 Many of them can also provide you with industry tips on how to save money for your trucking business.